yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 **What it does:** Changes who owns a file or folder.
 **Why it matters:** Relevant when resolving permission issues in container mounts or Docker volume paths where ownership mismatches can break tooling.

+---

+### `chroot` – Run a Command with a Different Root Directory
+**What it does:** Changes the root directory for the current shell session and executes a command within that isolated environment.
+**Why it matters:** Useful when helping customers debug container or distro-less image issues by simulating execution inside a different root filesystem—especially relevant when examining minimal container environments used with Chainguard Images.

+---

 </details>

 ---